-Ultimate Medical Academy was founded in 1994 as Ultimate Learning Center, Inc. in response to a community need for trained Nursing Assistants and Home Health Aides.
+Ultimate Medical Academy was founded in 1994 as Ultimate Learning Center, Inc., a non-profit educational institution serving the local Tampa community's need for trained Nursing Assistants and other healthcare professionals.
 The school's name was later changed to Ultimate Medical Academy (UMA).
-Over time, recognizing the growing need in Florida for trained professionals in other ancillary healthcare fields and employers' needs for multi-skilled employees, UMA began to offer a wide range of programs focused on developing allied healthcare professionals.
-In January of 2005, the school's ownership changed to Ultimate Medical Academy, LLC, a Limited Liability Company formed under the laws of the state of Delaware and authorized to do business in the state of Florida.
-The managing partners are Steven Kemler, Lowell Lifschultz, and Scott Brakebill.
-The corporate telephone number is (727) 298-8685.
+Over time, recognizing the growing need in Florida for trained professionals in other healthcare specialties and employers' needs for multiskilled staff, UMA began to offer a wide range of programs focused on developing allied healthcare professionals.
+In January of 2005, the school was acquired by Ultimate Medical Academy, LLC.
+The school expanded its program offerings, opened a new campus in Tampa, launched online programs to students throughout the US, and added three continuing medical education divisions.
+In March 2015, Clinical and Patient Educators Association (CPEA), a 501(c)(3) nonprofit organization, acquired UMA.
+CPEA focuses on developing quality, innovative education for healthcare practitioners and the patient communities they serve.
+The board of directors now governing UMA consists of: Richard Friedman (Chairman of the Board); Theodore Polin (Executive Director); Matthew Wootten and Christopher Hawk, MD.
+Ultimate Medical Academy continues to focus on its mission of serving as a dynamic educational institution committed to equipping and empowering students to excel in healthcare careers.